 A board of nine regents, appointed by the Governor and confirmed by the State Senate for terms of six years, governs The Texas State University System.
 The Board of Regents delegates the direction of affairs to the president, campus administrative officers and faculty.

-The Lamar Institute of Technology Dental Hygiene program is accredited by the American Dental Association Commission on Dental Accreditation.
-The Respiratory Therapy Program and the Diagnostic Medical Sonography Program are accredited by The Commission on Accreditation of Allied Health Education Programs.
-The Medical Radiologic Technology Program is accredited by The Joint Review Committee for Education in Radiologic Technology.
-The Commission on Accreditation for Health Informatics and Information Management accredits the Health Information Technology program.
+The Lamar Institute of Technology Dental Hygiene Program is accredited by the American Dental Association Commission on Dental Accreditation.
+The Respiratory Therapy Program is accredited by the Commission on Accreditation for Respiratory Care.
+The Diagnostic Medical Sonography Programs are accredited by The Commission on Accreditation of Allied Health Education Programs.
+The Radiologic Technology Program is accredited by The Joint Review Committee for Education in Radiologic Technology.
+The Commission on Accreditation for Health Informatics and Information Management accredits the Health Information Technology Program.
+The Emergency Medical Technician-Paramedic program is accredited by the Commission on Accreditation of Allied Health Education Programs upon the recommendation of the Committee on Accreditation of Educational Programs for the Emergency Medical Services Professions.

 On December 4, 2000, Southern Association of Colleges and Schools granted separate accreditation to Lamar Institute of Technology.